Cat café: South Korea

 South Korea has several cat cafés mostly in Seoul.
 Cat cafés in South Korea have been very successful among both residents and tourists in South Korea.
 Customers can adopt a cat at the cat cafés.

 Taiwan

 Cats are popular pets in Taiwan, with the cat population increasing rapidly in recent years.
 The world's first cat café, named "Cat Flower Garden" was opened in Taipei in 1998, where there is also a luxurious "Cathy Hotel" especially for cats.
 The Taiwanese cat café concept then spread to Japan, and later to most other countries around the world.

 Thailand

 Thailand has several cat cafés, mostly in Bangkok, such as Cat Cafe by Dome, Cat Up Cafe, and Purr Cat Cafe Club, which were all located in Bangkok.
 Each serves baked goods with a small menu of main dishes and coffee and tea.
 Many have special pricing for petting time with a specific cat.
 Prices are usually a little higher than at most cafés.
-They all have rules regarding the behavior of guests towards the cats and often have purebred cats.
+They all have rules regarding the behaviour of guests towards the cats and often have purebred cats.